CEITECmagnonics/SpinWaveToolkit/CONTRIBUTING.md

 > [!NOTE]
 > Although we welcome and appreciate help from the outside, for now the direct contributors are restricted to [CEITECmagnonics] members.
 Others can use the standard Fork & Pull Request Workflow (see e.g. [here](https://gist.github.com/james-priest/74188772ef2a6f8d7132d0b9dc065f9c)).
 For direct contributors, commiting to the `master` branch is not allowed anymore (via branch protection rules).
 Only changes based on Branch & Pull Request workflow are allowed.

 We use GitHub [Issues and Milestones][Issues] to plan and track this project.
-Open new Issues to report a bug, to point out a problem, or to make a feature request, e.g. following a fruitful discussion.
+Open a new Issue to report a bug, to point out a problem, or to make a feature request, e.g. following a fruitful discussion.
 Within the issue we will define in detail what should be done.
 For small bug fixes, code cleanups, and other small improvements it's not necessary to create issues.
+Please check if any relevant issue is already posted and consider raising your concern there rather than creating a new issue.

 For more general talks about new features, improvements, etc., use the GitHub [Discussions](https://github.com/CEITECmagnonics/SpinWaveToolkit/discussions) in this repository.